wire2coder/mgt8801-gat/exam1_review.md

 of cost or net realizable value.
 The valuation allowance for merchandise inventories valued under a  'cost method' was not "material" to our consolidated financial statements at the ned of fiscal 2018 or fiscal 2017."

 [text](https://bard.google.com/chat/b106f743c0680fc8)

+- mortgage payable
+ take MANY YEARS to pay off

+- common stock in-paid in capital:
+  -- shareholders' equity, not assets

+  -- is the money that shareholders pay to buy shares directly from the company, usually during an initial public offering (IPO) or other stock issuance.
+It's called "paid-in" because it's the amount investors have paid in to the company.

+- Common Stock at Par Value
+  -- an "Equity Account" on a company's balance sheet.